 Why am I still poor?

 Dan Miller, my beloved, late, mentor brought the subject up, by asking "why are you still poor?" and also listed 27 ways to stay poor.
-"If you want to be poor and stay that way here's how..." and he proceeded to list them.
-Below are some notables he mentioned of which I am guilty:
+"If you want to be poor and stay that way here's how...", he said, and then proceeded to list them.
+Below are some notables he mentioned, some of which I am guilty:

 - start tomorrow

-- value the opinion of others more than my own
+- value the opinions of others more than my own

 - tolerate mediocrity